daterre/Cradle/README.md

 * `passage_Enter()` - called immediately when a passage is entered.
 This means after Begin, Advance or GoTo are called (for the main passage) and whenever a `<<display>>` macro is encountered (for sub-passages).
 * `passage_Exit()` - called on the current passages just before a new main passage is entered via Advance or GoTo.
 (A sub-passage's exit hook is called before the passage's that referenced it, in a last-in-first-out order.)
-* `passage_Idle()` - called when the passage is done executing and the story has entered the Idle state.
+* `passage_Done()` - called when the passage is done executing and the story has entered the Idle state.
 All [passage output](#passage-output) is available.
 * `passage_Update()` - when the story is in the Idle state, this hook is called once per frame.
 * `passage_Output(TwineOutput output)` - whenever a passage generates output (text, link, or sub-passage), this hook receives it.

 #####Coroutine hooks
-If a hook is an enumeration function (returns IEnumerator in C# or issues a yield in UnityScript) it is used to start a coroutine.
+If a hook is an enumeration function (returns `IEnumerator` in C# or includes a `yield` statement in UnityScript) it is used to start a coroutine.
 Coroutine hooks behave just like normal Unity coroutines.

 ```c#
 IEnumerator spaceship_Enter() {